Kelly Ripa Teaches Ryan Seacrest How To Take A Butt Selfie In A Hilarious Video

 Kelly, who ended up with her position awkwardly akimbo, admitted that doing so was actually hard work.

 To say the studio audience appreciated this little bit at the start of Live with Kelly and Ryan on Wednesday is an understatement.
-In fact, several times during the two-minute segment the people sitting there burst into very loud giggles.
+In fact, several times during the two-minute segment, the people sitting there burst into very loud giggles.

 In fact, the only two people who were not amused were the hosts themselves.
 Still, the two did end up smiling after hearing how much fun those watching were having as the morning talkers put themselves up for ridicule.